polterguy/polterguy.github.io/tutorials/auth/index.md

-authorisation requirements, such as the ability to lock users, implement double optin registrations, having users confirm their email address before being accepted into your site, resetting passwords, etc. In addition of course, the coolest parts is that the Magic Dashboard also contains high level UI components, allowing you to easily adiministrate your user database, such as illustrated below.
+authorisation requirements, such as the ability to lock users, implement double optin registrations, having users confirm their email address before being accepted into your site, resetting passwords, etc. In addition of course, the coolest parts is that the Magic Dashboard also contains high level UI components, allowing you to easily administrate your user database, such as illustrated below.

 ![Auth Dashboard Module](https://servergardens.files.wordpress.com/2021/04/auth-dashboard.png)